NEMO-consortium/1_ORCA2_BGC/README.md

 Now you can run each model configuration.
 To do so, follow the steps described for copying across xios server, editing iodef.xml and building and runing the job script [here](https://github.com/NEMO-consortium/0_NEMO_basics/blob/main/Turorial1.md#3-how-to-run-nemo-502).

-To go faster you can ask for more than 4 cores in your job script, we recommend 32 or 64 depening on your HPC and your ressources available.
+To go faster you can ask for more than 4 cores in your job script, we recommend to run on 32 (31 for NEMO and 1 for XIOS) or 64 (63 for NEMO and 1 for XIOS) depending on your HPC and your ressources available.
 To do so, modify the ressources asked in the header and in the `mpirun` (or equivalent) command.

 -